P/E RATIO: [PASS]

 CURRENT QUARTER EARNINGS: [PASS]

 The EPS for the quarter one year ago must be positive.
-WEN's EPS for this quarter last year ($0.06) pass this test.
+WEN's EPS for this quarter last year ($0.00) fail this test.

 POSITIVE EARNINGS GROWTH RATE FOR CURRENT QUARTER: [PASS]

 The growth rate of the current quarter's earnings compared to the same quarter a year ago must also be positive.
-WEN's growth rate of 33.33% passes this test.
+WEN's growth rate of Infinity% passes this test.

 Compare the earnings growth rate of the previous three quarters with long-term EPS growth rate.
 Earnings growth in the previous 3 quarters should be at least half of the long-term EPS growth rate.
 Half of the long-term EPS growth rate for WEN is 32.46%.
-This should be less than the growth rates for the 3 previous quarters which are -100.00%, 400.00% and -100.00%.
-WEN does not pass this test, which means that it does not have good, reasonably steady earnings.
+This should be less than the growth rates for the 3 previous quarters, which are 33.33%, Infinity%, and 166.67%.
+WEN passes this test, which means that it has good, reasonably steady earnings.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.